 My goal for the new year, in a nutshell, therefore is to keep dedicating my free time to my creative projects because I know it makes me happy.
 And also to finish a couple of those that remained unfinished this time around.
 However, I also realize that I have to pace myself a little more while doing so.

-The thing is: a lack of time is not the only problem.
+The thing is: Lack of time is not the only problem.
 I do have little time, but my biggest problem is that when I do have time, I have way too little energy and focus.
 A recent episode of the podcast Cortex that I listen to suggested that it is not (just) the time we spend on something that stresses us out.

 The problem is that the internet has changed our consumption habits and with it our production habits: jumping from one small chunk to another, working on too many things at once.
 This slows us down and causes us to feel overwhelmed while we actually get very little done.